toby-j/jetbrains-github-dark-theme/README.md

-Getting as close to GitHub's Dark Themes as possible.
+Getting as close to GitHub's Primer Theme as possible.

 After each update, you may need to re-select your editor theme by going to: **Settings -> Editor -> Color Scheme -> Scheme dropdown**